VeenixDev/J2tsd/README.md

 Download the jar and execute it, then there will open a window.
 Configure just as you like and generate.

+## Requirements

+The project is dependency free.
+But you will need Java 15 to execute the compiled program

 ## ComboBox

 At the ComboBox you can choose between different emitters, the only difference is how they output your class to TypeScript.